MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-usage-metrics.md

 ---
-title: Monitor usage metrics in classic workspaces
+title: Monitor usage metrics in My workspace
-description: How to view, save, and use usage metrics for Power BI dashboards and reports in classic workspaces.
+description: How to view, save, and use usage metrics for Power BI dashboards and reports in My workspace.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''